Tornadoes of 2022: December 4 (Italy)

-December 12–15
+December 12–15 (United States)

 A four-day tornado outbreak impacted the Southern United States in mid-December with tornadoes being confirmed in Oklahoma, Texas, Louisiana, Mississippi, Alabama, Georgia, and Florida.
 On December 12, the Storm Prediction Center issued a slight risk of severe weather for western Kansas, along with parts of the Oklahoma and Texas panhandles.
 A few supercell thunderstorms developed later that night, producing two weak tornadoes in Oklahoma, neither of which caused any damage.
 On December 13, an enhanced risk was issued farther to the southeast, including a 10% hatched risk area for tornadoes in eastern Texas, central Louisiana, and western Mississippi.
 During the pre-dawn hours, supercells formed in south-central Oklahoma and significant tornadoes began touching down, including an EF2 tornado that damaged trees, roofs, and power lines in Wayne before destroying a house outside of town.
 Father south, several other EF2 tornadoes touched down in Texas, one of which ripped the roofs off of homes, damaged vehicles, and destroyed barns near Decatur.
 Later that morning, a complex of multiple semi-discrete supercells produced numerous tornadoes in and around the Dallas–Fort Worth metroplex, including two EF1 tornadoes that caused extensive damage to businesses in Grapevine, one of which was rated high-end EF1 and injured five people.
 An EF2 tornado damaged the athletic field at a school in Blue Ridge before it caused significant damage to homes and a water treatment plant near Leonard, injuring two people.
-Additional strong tornadoes touched down farther east later that evening, including a high-end EF2 tornado near Keachi, Louisiana that obliterated several mobile homes in the small community of Four Forks, resulting in two fatalities.
+Additional strong tornadoes touched down farther east later that evening, including a high-end EF2 tornado near Keachi, Louisiana, that obliterated several mobile homes in the small community of Four Forks, resulting in two fatalities.
 A low-end EF3 tornado injured 14 people as it struck the northern fringes of Farmerville, where an apartment complex sustained major structural damage, cars were flipped, and mobile homes and outbuildings were destroyed.
-A low-end EF2 tornado downed many trees, damaged the roofs of homes, and destroyed several mobile homes and outbuildings in the town of Anguilla, Mississippi as well.
+A low-end EF2 tornado downed many trees, damaged the roofs of homes, and destroyed several mobile homes and outbuildings in the town of Anguilla, Mississippi, as well.